 Marigold flowers (Calendula officinalis) have been used to promote healing and treat skin conditions, including eczema for centuries.
 Calendula cream is believed to benefit eczema by reducing inflammation, eliminating bacteria and helping the skin heal.
 While the effectiveness of using calendula as a natural remedy for baby eczema has not been scientifically proven, research has indicated that it can reduce inflammation and encourage healing and it has also been proven to be effective in treating eczema resulting from radiotherapy.
 My mum used it to treat our cuts and grazes when we were kids and, come to think of it, I can’t remember any of them getting infected.
 Worth a try, especially for broken skin, but do make sure you choose a cream without any chemical nasties that could irritate sensitive skin.

 A number of customers have told us that they have had great results from visiting the Salt Cave clinics.
 These clinics use a technique called ‘halotherapy’ which is popular in Eastern Europe and Russia.
 High-grade salt micro-crystals are diffused into the air of the treatment rooms where the action of the salt particles on the skin decreases itching and irritation, and can result in a marked improvement in eczema symptoms.
 Research shows that this treatment is particularly effective during flare-ups.
 The Salt Cave clinics have dedicated children’s rooms and carers are free, so definitely worth investigating if you have eczema as well!
-A cheaper alternative may be a dip in the sea: we have a family history of sea water clearing up eczema although do be cautious as sea water can also irritate eczema prone skin in some people – and will sting if it gets into open scratches.
+A cheaper alternative may be taking a salt water bath or a dip in the sea: we have a family history of sea water clearing up eczema although do be cautious as sea water can also irritate eczema-prone skin in some people – and will sting if it gets into open scratches.

 Evening Primrose Oil and Borage (Star Flower) Oil